binfalse/pythumb/README.md

     nosetests

 from the root directory of this repository. python-nose will discover and run all the tests.

+Run `nosetests` with enhanced verbosity to find the resulting files in a newly created `/test-results/` directory:

+    nosetests -v

+The resulting files will be named as `test.module-test_method-linenumber.png`.

+To get more information about the runs even if they all succeeded you may want to run

+    nosetests -v --nologcapture --nocapture

 To just run a single test you may just use the default [unittest module](https://docs.python.org/2/library/unittest.html):